Skip to content

 How Volume Affects Your Unit Cost

 Supplement manufacturing has steep volume discounts.
-Your per-unit cost at 1,500 bottles will be roughly double what you pay at 25,000 bottles.
+Your per-unit cost at the minimum order of 1,500 bottles will be roughly double what you pay at 25,000 bottles.
 Here is a typical capsule product cost curve:

 Order SizeApproximate Per-Bottle CostTotal Investment